-The Office of Counseling and Disability Services (OCDS) in the Fidel Center (575.835.6619) provides brief therapy for students with alcohol and/or drug issues.
-Students who are concerned about the use or abuse of alcohol or other drugs may receive assistance from the OCDS.
-Students concerned about others using or abusing alcohol or other drugs may also receive assistance from OCDS.
+Students who are concerned about the use or abuse of alcohol or other drugs may receive assistance from the Office of the Counseling and Disability Services (OCDS).
+OCDS (575.835.6619) is located in northwest corner of the Fidel Building.
 Such requests for assistance will be subject to the same confidentiality guidelines that govern all counseling procedures.
-For general concerns, students may contact the Office of Counseling and Disability Services (OCDS).

 In the Socorro community, resources are also available at Socorro Mental Health (575.835.2444).
+Additional resources can be found in the NMT Drug and Alcohol Free Campus Policy.